NVIDIAGameWorks/GeForceNOW-SDK/README.md

 The GFN SDK is ever-evolving to provide easy integration of GeForce NOW features into publisher applications and games, as well as more efficient way to integrate games into the GeForce NOW ecosystem.

-**At this time, this repository provides preliminary definition and documentation on the APIs for Stream and Single Sign-On integration into your launcher application, as well as information on the APIs for providing new builds of games into the GeForce NOW environment.
-These APIs are subject to change as they evolve and full APIs for these as well as new features will be made available in the near future.**

-Please refer to the [GFN SDK Primer](./doc/GFN_SDK_Primer.pdf) for a more detailed overview of the features.
+Please refer to the [GFN SDK Primer](./doc/GFN-SDK-PRIMER.pdf) for a more detailed overview of the features.

 ## Developer Content Portal